MadRiver44/wdi/unit03/w07_d04/lab/node_lab.md

 Using the [prompt](https://github.com/flatiron/prompt) Library add an interactive prompt that enables a user to do calculation via terminal.
 Read it...learn to read docs...it's not painful...use your imagination

 **Resource:** [https://github.com/flatiron/prompt](https://github.com/flatiron/prompt)

+Select the FirstName, City, and Country from the Customer table.
+SELECT FirstName, City, Country FROM Customer

+Select the Id, ContactTitle, Country, Phone and Fax from the Supplier table.
+SELECT Id, ContactTitle, Country, Phone, Fax FROM Supplier

+Select all of the columns from the Order table.
+SELECT * FROM [Order]

+Select every column except the SupplierId from the Product table.
+SELECT Id, ProductName, UnitPrice, Package, IsDiscontinued FROM Product

+Select everything from customers who live in countries with is in them.
+SELECT * FROM Customer WHERE Country LIKE '%is%'

+Select the Id, LastName and Phone from customers who live in countries that start with i.
+(After that, you probably want to add Country to your select to confirm, don't you?)
+SELECT Country, Id, LastName, Phone FROM Customer WHERE Country LIKE 'i%'

+Select the ProductName, UnitPrice IsDiscontinued and Package for all products with unit prices over $20, come in a package of either '10 - 500 g pkgs.' or '24 - 200 g pkgs.' and are not discontinued.
+SELECT ProductName, UnitPrice, IsDiscontinued, Package FROM Product WHERE UnitPrice > 20 AND IsDiscontinued = 'FALSE' AND Package = '10 - 500 g pkgs.'
+OR Package = '24 - 200 g pkgs.'

+ORDER
+Select everything from all of the customers orderd by country ascending and last name descending.
+SELECT * FROM Customer ORDER BY Country ASC, LastName DESC